Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-07-06-enter-the-panchaku.md

 - The head, a clump of real-time generated particles meant to resemble smoke.

 ![](/assets/img/posts/portfolio/dead-cells-updates/30/body_with_no_head.png)
-_Dead Cells' character's body, without the head._
+_Dead Cells' main character's body, without the head._

 > Some special outfits, like the [Winter Outfit](https://deadcells.wiki.gg/wiki/Outfits#Winter_Outfit) or the [Cultist Outfit](https://deadcells.wiki.gg/wiki/Outfits#Cultist_Outfit), disable the particle head entirely, as it is instead part of the body's 3D model.
 {: .prompt-info }